OpenTranslationBible/open-bible/en-GB/11.1 Kings/md/1-kings-18.md

 ## 1 Kings 18:2

-So Elijah went to show himself to Ahab.
-Now the famine was severe in Samaria.
+Thus, Elijah set out to present himself to Ahab.
+At that time, the famine was intense in Samaria.

 ## 1 Kings 18:3